Restarting the high street and supporting businesses in Lambeth is a key objective of the government and the council.

 Costs for this service

 The total cost of this service is £100.
-It includes the application fee and the actual pavement licence and is payable through the online application process.
+It includes the application fee and the pavement licence, and can be paid when you apply online.

 What you need to know...